 In this post, we share a free silent auction bid sheet template that — once upon a time — our founders used at auction fundraising events for their nonprofit.
-Below, we’ll provide a link to download and use it in your next silent auction.
+We’ll provide a link to download and use it in your next silent auction.

 However, keep in mind that running a silent auction with paper bid sheets has significant drawbacks.
 For example: